 Teaching and learning

-Teaching of stream modules is mainly through a combination of lectures and tutorials which are normally taught in small-groups of one to five students.
+Teaching of stream modules is mainly through a combination of lectures and tutorials which are normally taught in small-groups.
 Other teaching methods may also include seminars, museum-based classes, laboratory work or other practicals, depending on your stream and module choices.
 You will usually prepare formative assignments on a weekly or fortnightly basis for your modules.
 The core Archaeological Principles module is taught by lectures and seminars and will include group work; the assignments given in this module will form the basis of an assessed portfolio.

 The teaching methods provide you with the opportunity to debate and discuss essays and topics on a regular basis with other students and teachers.
 Your assignments will also allow you to develop your writing and presentation skills.
 The seminars, museum-based classes, laboratory work and practicals provide an arena for you to engage with and develop techniques of analysis and evaluation.